A surgeon discussing Lumbar Fusion Surgery options with a patient in Florida

 This procedure may help with:

-4. A structural cage filled with bone graft is inserted to restore disc height
+4. A structural interbody cage filled with bone graft is inserted to restore disc height and correct lumbar alignment

-5. Titanium screws and rods are placed to stabilize the spine while the bone fusion heals
+5. Titanium pedicle screws and rods are placed to stabilize the spine while bone heals over 6–12 months

 Benefits of Lumbar Fusion Surgery

-• Eliminates motion at the painful spinal segment
+• Permanently eliminates painful motion at the fused lumbar segment

-Recovery Timeline: 3-6 Months for Activity, 12 Months for Full Fusion
+Recovery Timeline: 3-6 Months for Return to Activity; 12 Months for Full Fusion

 Frequently Asked Questions